Deepavali (2000 film)

-Deepavali is a 2000 Indian Kannada-language comedy drama film starring Vishnuvardhan, Ramesh Aravind, Chandini and Bhavana.
+Deepavali is a 2000 Indian Kannada-language comedy drama film starring Vishnuvardhan, Ramesh Aravind, Bhavana and Chandini.
 The film is directed and written by Dinesh Babu.
 The film became a box-office failure.

 Production

 The film was originally launched under the title Mela with Mahesh Sukhadare, director of Sambrama being the director.
 It was launched at Kanteerava studios.

 Soundtrack

 All the songs are composed and scored by M. M. Keeravani.